ELedlow-Studios/Super-ELedlow-Bros/index.md

 - Implemented a feature to retrieve the user's PC name based on the file structure. ⚠️❎
 - Added customizable settings feature.
 - Enabled saving settings to localStorage. ✖️

-For a comprehensive list of changes across all versions v.5 and up, please visit the [App Updates page](https://mastercodebuild.wixsite.com/eledlow-pc-port/download/app-updates).